Behind the scenes of Philadelphia’s taxidermy scene.

 This didn’t make it into the film either.

-Meeting this hilarious woman at Beth’s taxidermy class at University of the Arts.
+Meeting this hilarious woman at Beth’s taxidermy class at the University of the Arts

 Taxidermists sometimes travel to far-off places to acquire their treasures.
 It turns out I didn’t have to travel very far at all to discover a strange new world.